 Such a person would need to be appropriately qualified and experienced, and be able to understand and advise on details of the performance, the limitations and the clinical implications of the technology being deployed, as well as the overall regulatory and best-practice requirements.
-Senior clinical engineers are able to meet these requirements across a wide range of devices and technologies.
+Suitably experienced senior clinical engineers and clinical scientists are well placed to meet these requirements across a wide range of devices and technologies.

-As has been noted in 1.2 and explained in more detail in Annex B, although there are at present no specific medical device regulatory requirements for the in-house manufacture and use of any type of manufacture of medical devices in GB, other regulatory or civil law issues may apply which could constitute a risk to the organization.
+As has been noted in 1.2 and explained in more detail in Annex B, although there are at present no specific medical device regulatory requirements for the inhouse manufacture and use of any type of manufacture of medical devices in GB, other regulatory or civil law issues may apply which could constitute a risk to the organization.